Symphony Orchestra - Syllabus

 - Members are required to attend all rehearsals, sectionals, and performances as listed on the Calendar and Current pages of this website.

-- All players must be in their seats, ready to play at least 5 minutes before tuning.
+- All players must be in their seats, ready to play before tuning begins.

 - Members will show evidence of cooperation with and encouragement of other members of the ensemble.